"Superb...one of the best readings of a Mark Twain book to which I've ever listened...

 Mark Twain explains: "...as a short tale grows into a long tale, the original intention (or motif) is apt to get abolished and find itself superseded by a quite different one.
 It was so in the case of a magazine sketch which I once started to write--a funny and fantastic sketch about a prince and a pauper; it presently assumed a grave cast of its own accord, and in that new shape spread itself out into a book.
 Much the same thing happened with Pudd'nhead Wilson, because it changed itself from a farce to a tragedy while I was going along with it--a most embarrassing circumstance. ...it was not one story, but two stories tangled together; and they obstructed and interrupted each other at every turn and created no end of confusion and annoyance.
 So I pulled out the farce and left the tragedy. "

-A link to your files will come to you in an email "from Richard Henzel via YouSendIt"
+Downloadable files will be sent to you within 24 hours via an email "from Richard Henzel via YouSendIt"

 Also available at